 Or are you working with a small budget?
 Be clear about this before you begin your search.

 Choose the area where the child care centre should be located.
-Should it be near your work place or near your home?
-Whatever you decide, it should be somewhere you can easily access that will be convenient for both you and your spouse.
+Should it be near your workplace or your home?
+Whatever you decide, it should be somewhere you can easily access that will be convenient for you and your spouse.

-When you have identified the day care centres in the location that is most accessible or convenient to you, visit each one personally.
+When you have identified the daycare centres in the most accessible or convenient location, visit each one personally.

-Look around carefully and ask the administrator if the centre has a license or is accredited by a government agency or organization that oversees child care facilities.
+Look around carefully and ask the administrator if the centre has a license or is accredited by a government agency or organisation that oversees child care facilities.

 It would also be wise to ask how many children the centre is licensed or accredited to handle.